Faculty Listed by Instrument

 KUEI-MIAN TINA CHANG (Viola): Won several prizes in major, national viola competitions in Taiwan and has appeared as a soloist with many orchestras.
 Her recent performances include C.M. von Weber’s Andante e Rondo ungarese for viola and orchestra and Donbrika Tabakova’s The Court Jester Amareu: Suite in Old Style with orchestra.
 Tina has been active at chamber music festivals in Taiwan, America, Sweden, England, China, and the western Mediterranean and Adriatic Sea.
 She was principal violist in Commonwealth Cantata and London Firebird Orchestra.
 M.A. in viola performance, the Royal Academy of Music in London, and B.A.
 Music Performance at Soochow University in Taiwan.

-CAROLINE CHIN (Violin, Viola) (on leave): Performs at major venues in the U.S., Europe, and Asia, including the John F. Kennedy Center, Carnegie Hall, Concertgebouw, and White House.
+CAROLINE CHIN (Violin, Viola): Performs at major venues in the U.S., Europe, and Asia, including the John F. Kennedy Center, Carnegie Hall, Concertgebouw, and White House.
 Tours internationally as a member of the Hudson Piano Trio and HILO Duo.
 Recordings for Avie, Somm, New World, and Centaur Records.
 Degrees: B.M., Indiana University; M.M., Juilliard; Currently Assistant Professor of Violin, Bowling Green State University in Ohio.

 AMANDA FENTON (Violin): Ms. Fenton maintains a large private studio of Suzuki and Traditional students at PM Music Center in Aurora and Downers Grove.
 She performs with the Northbrook Symphony, as part of the Bach Cantata Vespers Series at Grace Lutheran Church in River Forest as well as other various solo and chamber music settings.
 She has a B.A. from Augustana College and an M.M.
 Performance from the University of Missouri-Columbia.